mweagle/Sparta/content/docs/apigateway/example1/index.md

 ### <a href="{{< relref "#example1Mapping" >}}">Mapping Templates</a>

-The event data that's actually supplied to `echoS3Event` function is returned in the responses `results` results.
-This content is what the API Gateway forwards sends as part of the integration mapping.
-The sibling `code`, `status`, and `headers` keys will be explained shortly.
+The event data that's actually supplied to `echoS3Event` is returned in the response's `results` key.
+This content is what the API Gateway sends as part of the integration mapping.
+We'll look at the sibling `code`, `status`, and `headers` keys below.

-When the API Gateway Method is defined, it specifies the whitelisted query params and header values that should be forwarded to the integration target.
-For this example, we're not whitelisting any params, so those fields are empty.
+When the API Gateway Method is defined, it optionally includes any  whitelisted query params and header values that should be forwarded to the integration target.
+For this example, we're not whitelisting any params, so those fields (`queryParams`, `pathParams`) are empty.
 Then for each integration target (which can be AWS Lambda, a mock, or a HTTP Proxy), it's possible to transform the API Gateway request data and whitelisted arguments into a format that's more amenable to the target.

 Sparta uses a pass-through template that passes all valid data.
 The [Apache Velocity](http://velocity.apache.org) template that [Sparta uses](https://raw.githubusercontent.com/mweagle/Sparta/master/resources/gateway/inputmapping_json.vtl) is: